Image

 Patching your computer is one of the most important ways to protect yourself online.

-• Windows: Windows users should turn on Windows Update and set it to download and install patches automatically.
+• Windows: Turn on Windows Update and set it to download and install patches automatically.

 Patch your applications

-In addition to patching your operating system, you should regularly check for updates to applications.
+In addition to patching your OS, regularly check for updates to applications like browsers (Chrome, Edge, Firefox, and Safari).
 Attackers can use vulnerabilities in browsers, and popular browser plugins like Adobe Flash and Java to take over your computer.
 There are programs out there that will automatically check for updates on your programs and applications.

 • Windows: Activate Microsoft Updates so that Office and other Microsoft updates are being applied.
 The Security Offices recommend Patch My PC Updater for your at-home Windows computers (you cannot use it on a Duke-owned device).